ptiede/Comrade.jl/docs/src/benchmarks.md

 # Benchmarks

-`Comrade` was partially designed with performance in mind.
-Solving imaging inverse problems is traditionally very computationally expensive, especially since Comrade uses Bayesian inference.
-To benchmark `Comrade` we will compare it to two of the most common modeling or imaging packages within the EHT:
+`Stoked` was partially designed with performance in mind.
+Solving imaging inverse problems is traditionally very computationally expensive, especially since Stoked uses Bayesian inference.
+To benchmark `Stoked` we will compare it to two of the most common modeling or imaging packages within the EHT:

 - [eht-imaging](https://github.com/achael/eht-imaging/)
 - [Themis](https://iopscience.iop.org/article/10.3847/1538-4357/ab91a4)

 `eht-imaging`[^1] or `ehtim` is a Python package that is widely used within the EHT for its imaging and modeling interfaces.
 It is easy to use and is commonly used in the EHT.
 However, to specify the model, the user must specify how to calculate the model's complex visibilities **and** its gradients, allowing eht-imaging's modeling package to achieve acceptable speeds.

 Themis is a C++ package focused on providing Bayesian estimates of the image structure.
-In fact, `Comrade` took some design cues from `Themis`.
+In fact, `Stoked` took some design cues from `Themis`.
 Themis has been used in various EHT publications and is the standard Bayesian modeling tool used in the EHT.
 However, `Themis` is quite challenging to use and requires a high level of knowledge from its users, requiring them to understand makefile, C++, and the MPI standard.
 Additionally, Themis provides no infrastructure to compute gradients, instead relying on finite differencing, which scales poorly for large numbers of model parameters.

 ## Benchmarking Problem

 For our benchmarking problem, we analyze a situation very similar to the one explained in  Namely, we will consider fitting 2017 M87 April 6 data using an m-ring and a single Gaussian component.
-Please see the end of this page to see the code we used for `Comrade` and `eht-imaging`.
+Please see the end of this page to see the code we used for `Stoked` and `eht-imaging`.

 ## Results